 Most exciting is what happens next because I have no doubt that he will live a post-cricket life full of successful new adventures and journeys.

-Ricky Ponting retires from the game as a legend.
+Ricky Ponting as a legend.
 Few men boast this legacy.

 His leadership, passion and love for the game will be irreplaceable.
 Few men are truly irreplaceable but, like Shane Warne before him, Ricky Ponting is.